zdzislawbela/tds-assignment/README.md

 npm run dev
 ```

+The app will be available at http://localhost:5173

 ## Features

-- Select currencies from/to via dropdowns (fetched from API)
+- Select currencies from/to via dropdowns
-- Input amount and get converted value in real-time
+- Input amount and get converted value

-## Docs
+## Tech Stack

-Project requirements: see `docs/ASSIGNMENT.md`.

-My assumptions & decisions: see `docs/ASSUMPTIONS_AND_DECISIONS.md`.
+- React 19
+- TypeScript
+- Vite
+- TanStack Query
+- Tailwind CSS